 Avoid the Holiday Spending Hangover

 When holiday shopping begins, it can be easy to overdo it.
 The excitement created by the lure of big savings and special deals combined with the spirit of giving can be intoxicating.
 But having a plan and sticking to it can help make sure you don’t end up with a holiday hangover when the bills arrive.
 Simple planning can make the season more care-free and enjoyable when you know you’re in control of your budget.
-To help you spend within your means and enjoy a financially happy New Year, the following tips:
+To help you spend within your means and enjoy a financially happy New Year, consider the following tips:

 - Develop a budget.
 Before you start shopping, develop a realistic budget.
 Consider your income, subtract your normal monthly expenses, and then add any savings to whatever cash is left over.
 If you need to use your credit card, think about what you can afford to pay back in January.
 Don’t forget costs beyond gifts, like postage, gift wrap, decorations, greeting cards, food, travel, and charitable contributions.